jingjie-wan/pharmaceutical-Company-ETL/README.md

 This project simulates a **pharmaceutical analytics workflow** for medicine, **Motpoly XR**, covering U.S. prescription activity from **2023–2025**.
 The process is the same in real-world pharmaceutical companies.
 However, for security reasons, I built the data and system by myself to replicate the process.

+This project solves the problem of manually piecing together monthly prescription data by providing an automated end-to-end pipeline—from raw data ingestion to analytics dashboards.
+It built a scalable, structured, and clean star-schema data warehouse and a monthly updation and refreshing solution.
+The Power BI dashboards then help brand and commercial teams quickly identify perscription and sales performance changes and help spot the reason.
+This turns raw data into a repeatable, scalable insight-generation system.

 It contains:

 - Design and build a **SQL analytical database** (SQLite)